-Every year, NS purchases goods and services with a value totalling more than a billion euros.
-In 2020, we had ties with approximately 3,500 suppliers in 24 countries.
-Of our total purchasing volume, we obtain 80% from 114 suppliers; the largest share of that volume (96%) originates from the Netherlands and other countries in Western Europe.
-These goods and services include staff, financial and facility services, IT, construction, communication, energy, trains and transport.
+Every year, NS purchases goods and services for an average of 1.1 billion euros (2020: 1.1 billion euros).
+In 2021, we had ties with over 3,000 suppliers in 22 countries.
+Of our total purchasing volume, we obtain 80% from 117 suppliers; the largest share of that volume (97%) originates from the Netherlands and other countries in Western Europe.
+Purchased goods and services mainly include staff, financial and facility services, IT, construction, communication, energy, trains and transport.

 Sustainable Third-Party Policy